First things first

-So in the end you have high amplification circuit with a low output impdance and inverted stages who on their turn have a really good PSRR factor and a low non-linair disturbance.
+So in the end you have high amplification circuit with a low output impedance and inverted stages who on their turn have a really good PSRR factor and a low non-linear disturbance.

-A side note is that this MU-follower will clipp when the amplifier is being "pushed", this effect will give a rich spectrum of even and uneven harmonic sound!
+A side note is that this MU-follower will clip when the amplifier is being "pushed", this effect will give a rich spectrum of even and uneven harmonic sound!

 Finally the good stuff!